 At Run Ottawa, we are proud that women represent more than half of all of our participants, and honoured that our event serves as a venue for women – from first-time runners to the world’s best like Marchant – to reach new finish lines.

-Are you ready to join them in 2017?
+Are you ready to join them this year?
 Sign up today!